armory/docs/content/en/armory-cdaas/setup/gh-action.md

 exclude_search: true
 weight: 30
 description: >
-  Use the Borealis Deployment Action to integrate your GitHub repo with Armory's Project Borealis.
+  Use the Armory CDaaS Deployment Action to integrate your GitHub repo with Armory CDaaS.
 ---

-## Overview of Project Borealis deployment

-You can also learn about this GitHub Action by viewing the [repo](https://github.com/armory/cli-deploy-action).

 ## {{% heading "prereq" %}}

-If you have previously configured Borealis for your deployment target, you can skip to step 3.
+If you have previously configured Armory CDaaS for your deployment target, you can skip to step 3.

-1. Review the full set of requirements for Borealis at [System Requirements]({{< ref "requirements" >}}).
+1. Review the full set of requirements for Armory CDaaS at [System Requirements]({{< ref "requirements" >}}).
-2. If you have already prepared a deployment target for Borealis, skip this step.
-If you have not, complete the [Get Started with Project Borealis]({{< ref "get-started" >}}) tasks, which include the following:
+2. If you have already prepared a deployment target for Armory CDaaS, skip this step.
+If you have not, complete the {{< linkWithTitle "get-started.md" >}} tasks, which include the following:

    - Register for an Armory hosted cloud services account.
 This is the account that you use to log in  to the Armory Cloud Console and the Status UI.
    - [Create machine-to-machine client credentials]({{< ref "client-creds" >}}) for the Remote Network Agent (RNA), which you install on your deployment target cluster.